-- Upwork (formerly oDesk) – My favorite place to hire freelancers.
+- Upwork (formerly Elance and oDesk) – My favorite place to hire freelancers.
 I outsource technical tasks and projects as much as possible, so I can spend my time working on high lifetime value work.
 If it’s something someone else can do, delegate it.
 Focus on the stuff that fulfills you.
-I’ve also had great experiences with Elance, but they are now both merging into one site—Upwork.

 - Envato Studio (formerly Microlancer) – A great place to get creative digital projects done.
 Logo/branding design, WordPress and website development, video, and more.

-Virtual Post Mail – This is a must for the traveling or location-independent solopreneur.
+Virtual Post Mail – This is a must for any remote-working, traveler, location-independent types.
 Never check your postal mail again.
 Live anywhere, manage your mail online, and get your mail sent to you anywhere.
 I love this service, and researched this in depth.
 You’re given an address in Los Angeles.
 If you can put up with that, go for it.
-It’s much cheaper than Earth Class Mail.
+It’s also less expensive than Earth Class Mail.